dilshankarunarathne/automated-image-classification-model-creator/README.md

 # Automated Image Classification Model Creator and Trainer

 This Python package is used to create and train image classification models using Keras and Tensorflow.
 It uses incremental learning to train the model.
 [Image Miner](https://github.com/dilshankarunarathne/image-miner) is used to mine images from the internet, with given classes.
+Then the images are preprocessed and trained using a CNN model.

 [![Version](https://img.shields.io/badge/version-1.0-brightgreen.svg)](https://pypi.org/project/ad-topic-recommender/)
 [![License](https://img.shields.io/badge/license-CC%20BY--NC--SA%204.0-blue.svg)](https://creativecommons.org/licenses/by-nc-sa/4.0/)